hl105/portfolio-jlee/docs/blogs/User-Testing-&-Analysis.md

 ### Opportunities for Improvement

-- Adllow users to edit/delete covers.
+- Allow users to edit or delete covers.
     - Jasmine asked if she could delete the cover she posted without an image.
     - major
     - physical